Phenylketonuria (fen-ul-kee-tuh-NUR-ee-uh), or PKU, is a metabolic disorder that

 Phenylalanine also affects melanin, the pigment responsible for hair color and

-with PKU often have fair skin, light hair, and blue eyes.
+So kids with PKU often have fair skin, light hair, and blue eyes.

 Treatment for PKU involves following a strict diet that is low in phenylalanine.